krestfield/docs/certdog/issuing-subca-from-microsoftca.md

 <br>

-Then we submit the request to the CA as before:
+Then submit the request to the CA, specifying the default *SubCA* template:

    ```powershell
    cd c:\temp